 Please note that this list will continue to evolve as I discover new and better products and services that make things more seamless and that are more effective!

-Disclaimer: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
+Disclaimer: We are a participant in affiliate advertising programs designed to provide a means for us to earn fees by linking to affiliated sites.
 However, I use all of the products listed below and recommend them because they are companies that I have found helpful and trustworthy.

 In the beginning, I contemplated on whether to get the Canon vs. a Nikon DSLR camera, since both are neck in neck in popularity with many bloggers and vloggers!
 After much research, I decided to go with this beauty and it’s really good for a first DSLR camera.
 Top features: